 Diversity and Inclusion

 At Providence, we recognize that diversity takes many forms, including race, ethnicity, gender, sexual orientation, religion, age, and socioeconomic status, among others.
 We celebrate these differences and are committed to a culture that values diversity of thought, experience and opinion.
 We believe that fostering a diverse team strengthens our firm and the quality of our decision making.

 Our Diversity and Inclusion (D&I) committee leads Providence’s efforts to build and preserve a diverse culture within our firm and assist with the diversity efforts of our portfolio companies.
-We are proud partners of the organizations listed below that have developed successful programs to support diversity and increase the opportunities available to underrepresented members of our communities:
+We are proud partners of the organizations and sponsors of the initiatives listed below to promote and support a diverse workforce and increase the opportunities available to underrepresented members of our communities:

 Employee and Community Engagement

 At Providence, we believe that fostering a healthy culture requires a commitment to the ongoing development of our team and giving back to the communities where we live and work.
 Providence has several employee-led affinity groups that bring together and empower our team members.
 One such group, the Providence Women’s Roundtable, offers educational engagement opportunities to encourage our female colleagues and others in the financial services industry to confidently advance their careers.